 - 12.1 We sometimes include cooking experiences in our service's programming for the children.
-When these experiences are carried out, educators that are supervising will be vigilant to ensure food preparation remains a hygienic and safe experience. - 12.2 Educators will take the following precautions when cooking with children: - A permanent staff member needs to be present to oversee the experience. - Make sure that all allergy procedures are followed in line with this policy. - Make sure children wash and dry their hands before and after the cooking class. - Always be aware of the dangers of heat. - Tie up any long hair. - To reduce the chances of germs being spread through food, it is recommended that children only prepare food that will be cooked afterwards-any germs in the food will

-- be destroyed when the food is cooked.
+When these experiences are carried out, educators that are supervising will be vigilant to ensure food preparation remains a hygienic and safe experience. - 12.2 Educators and cooks will take the following precautions when cooking with children: - A permanent staff member needs to be present to oversee the experience. - Make sure that all allergy procedures are followed in line with this policy.
+Perform a risk assessment to ensure that if participating children have allergies, their allergens are not used in the cooking experience. - Make sure children wash and dry their hands before and after the cooking class. - Always be aware of the dangers of heat. - Tie up any long hair. - To reduce the chances of germs being spread through food, it is recommended that children only prepare food that will be cooked afterwards-any germs in the food will be destroyed when the food is cooked.
 However, if the food will not be cooked, this risk can be lowered if children only prepare food to eat themselves. - If children have had vomiting or diarrhoea, they should not participate in cooking activities until they have been symptom-free for 48 hours.
 If the education and care service has recently had, or is currently experiencing, an outbreak of gastrointestinal disease, do not hold children's cooking activities, and check with your local public health unit before resuming cooking activities. - 12.3 Examples of the type of activities children will participate in during cooking experiences include: - i.
 Helping choose what to cook. - ii.
 Measuring and weighing ingredients. - iii.
 Stirring or mixing ingredients. - iv.
-Setting the tables.
+Setting the tables. - v.
+Participating in garden to plate experiences.